 The PTSD symptom reduction or even healing happens through bringing the unconscious feelings to light and making them conscious.
 In consequence, psychodynamic psychotherapy employs the ego (the conscious part of the psyche) in understanding the cause and its effect.

-Our clinic in Dubai offers all below-listed forms of psychotherapeutic treatment for PTSD
+Our clinic in Dubai offers all the below-listed forms of psychotherapeutic treatment for PTSD

 Trauma-Focused Psychotherapy